rish106-hub/ShopScore_Capstone_Sem_2/README.md

 > A modern **Product Reviews and Ratings** system built with **React**

-**ShopScore** helps people make smarter shopping decisions by aggregating ratings and reviews into clear, actionable insights.
-Built with **HTML, CSS, JavaScript, and React (18)** with GenAI assistance, as part of the Web Application Programming capstone at **Newton School of Technology**.
+ShopScore is a comprehensive product review platform designed to help users make informed purchasing decisions by aggregating authentic reviews and scores.
+Built using HTML, CSS, JavaScript, and React with GenAI assistance, this application serves as a capstone project for Web Application Programming at Newton School of Technology.

-## 📋 Table of Contents
+## Table of Contents

 - [Features](#-features)
 - [Tech Stack](#-tech-stack)